Neat-Lang/neat/README.md

 # Neat

-Neat is a compiler for NeatLang, a D1-like language with macros.
+Neat is a compiler for Neat, a D1-like language with macros.

-# Documentation
+Please read the language documentation on <https://neat-lang.github.io/>.

-- TODO LOL
+# In-repo documentation

 - [Compiler Internals](./doc/index.md)
 - [The testcases](./test/runnable/)
 - [The demo(s)](./demos/)